-The Diocese of Manchester has a unique opportunity to play a vital role in Beelines, which is a radical plan by Chris Boardman and Transport for Greater Manchester to transform Greater Manchester into Britain's first 'cycling'city'.
+All of us can play a vital role in Beelines, which is a radical plan by Chris Boardman and Transport for Greater Manchester to transform us into Britain's first 'cycling' city.

-Many of our churches within the boundary of Greater Manchester may soon find that they are on a 'Beeline': over 1000 miles of a fully joined up cycling and walking network.
+Many of our churches within the boundary of Greater Manchester will find that they are on a 'Beeline': over 1000 miles of a fully joined-up cycling and walking network.

-As the work on improving the city's infrastructure gets underway, our churches can begin to make provisions for people on bikes - in ways both large and small.
+As the work on improving the city's infrastructure gets underway, our churches can begin to make provisions for people on bikes - find some great suggestions here:

 - Cycle parking - these come in many shapes and sizes and grants are available to fund them!